codas-hep/codas-hep.github.io/content/pages/index.md

 Summary: Computation and Data Science for High Energy Physics
 Template: homepage

-#### The first school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 10-13 July, 2017, at Princeton University.
+#### The first school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) took place on 10-13 July, 2017, at Princeton University.

 Advanced software is a critical ingredient to scientific research.
 Training young researchers in the latest tools and techniques is an essential part of developing the skills required for a successful career both in research and in industry.